hidashhi/api-doc/js.md

 - `audio`: (Boolean) activate audio for this call
 - `video`: (Boolean) activate video for this call.
 The video argument will indicate to the receiver(s) that you want to initiate a video call.
+- `quality`: (String, optional) ['low', 'medium', 'high'] Optionally set a quality preset.
+By default 'high' is used and should be fine in most scenarios since WebRTC is adaptive on bandwidth.

 A call [Participant](#hiParticipant) is a user profile that is either the initiator of that call or a receiver.
 If a user is connected from more than one device, every connection will be notified about any calls that user is involved in, but the user can participate actively in a call only from one of its connections.